hsinnan75/MapCaller/README.md

 - version 0.9.9.6: Fixed a bug on read count.
 - version 0.9.9.7: Fixed typos and warnings.
 - version 0.9.9.8: Used ksw2 algorithm for gapped alignments and fixed a bug on VCF format output.
+- version 0.9.9.9: Added a new argument(-ploidy) for setting different ploidy.

 # Acknowledgements
 We would like to thank Mr. Torsten Seemann for valuable comments.